sperinck/sperinck.github.io/index.md

 This page is new (updated 18th September 2019), so there isn't much here at the moment.
 More exciting stuff will be added soon!

 <!---

+I'm currently studying an MSc Psychology Conversion course (2019-2020) at the University of Reading. add back when Joanne isn't looking.

 GitHub Pages are a great way to showcase some open source projects, host a blog, or even share your résumé.
 This guide will help get you started on creating your next website.
 ## Welcome to GitHub Pages